hypo69/hypo/docs/gemini/out/en/explainer/src/endpoints/prestashop/customer.md

                          +------------+
 ```

 This diagram shows the dependencies where `customer.py` depends on other `src` packages to function.
-This diagram illustrates a general structure, and the actual interdependencies within a larger project are more complex.
+This diagram illuStartes a general structure, and the actual interdependencies within a larger project are more complex.